-- being accountable to others, doing the work we've committed to and coming prepared to our initiatives and meetings
+- being accountable to others, doing the work you've committed to, and coming prepared to all initiatives and meetings

-- making time for each other to learn and grow through co-working and peer sessions
+- making time to learn and grow through co-working and peer sessions

-- actively soliciting and providing feedback as we work on specific tasks
+- actively soliciting and providing feedback as you work on specific tasks

 Our understanding was shaped from the following prompts and examples: